-First mentions of Russian forest warden’s hut “Izyumskaya sakma” is dated 1571.
-First settlement appeared in 1660th and according to the written documents of 1680 had the name “Izyumsky gorodok” (Izyum town).
+The first mentions of a Russian forest warden’s hut “Izyumskaya sakma” is dated 1571.
+The first settlement appeared in 1660th and, according to the written documents of 1680, had the name “Izyumsky gorodok” (Izyum town).

-In 1681, the fortress was constructed in the town making it an important military center of the region.
+In 1681, a fortress was constructed in the town making it an important military center of the region.
 The year of 1681 is considered to be the foundation date of Izyum.

 Later, the town became an important railway junction of the Russian Empire connecting regions rich in iron ores, coal and other natural resources with central parts of the country.

-A lot of monuments of different epochs are located there - like a museum in the open air.
-Stone statues of Polovets “women” are erected on mountain slopes.
-According to an ancient legend, the tribes who inhabited the steppe, worshiped the God-Sun but made him angry and were turned into stone.
+A lot of monuments of different epochs are located there - it is like a museum in the open air.
+Stone statues of Polovets “women” are erected on the mountain slopes.
+According to an ancient legend, the tribes who inhabited steppe, worshiped the God-Sun but made him angry and were turned into stone.

-On mountain Kremyanets, there are monuments of later history.
+On this mountain, there are monuments of later history.
 A rampart and a moat of Izyum fortress survived on the hill.
-The fortress was constructed in 1681 to protect southern boundaries of the Russian state from devastating forays of Crimean Tatars.
+The fortress was constructed in 1681 to protect southern boundaries of the Russian state from devastating forays of the Crimean Tatars.
 It was one of the most powerful fortifications at that time.

-In 1985, a Memorial complex was constructed on the mountain Kremyanets to honor the 40th anniversary of Victory in the World War II.
-The Memorial is a place where a lot of people come with torches on May 9 - one of the old local traditions.
+In 1985, a memorial complex was constructed on the mountain Kremyanets to honor the 40th anniversary of Victory in the World War II.
+The memorial is a place where a lot of people come with torches on May 9 - it is one of local traditions.

 After walking down the central alley designed in the shape of an entrenchment, one founds himself on a ground where firing machines of the World War II are exposed: a legendary “Katyusha”, tanks T-34 and KV, artillery guns, etc.